tynemouthsoftware/ZX81/README.md

 # ZX81
-Code for the ZX81 and Minstrel 3
+Code for the ZX81 and Minstrel 3 and ZX81 BASIC for the Minstrel 4th